waiwera/waiwera/doc/user/run.rst

    pip install -U --user pywaiwera

 This will automatically download (and update) the PyWaiwera package.
-The ``waiwera-dkr`` script is supplied with the Python package.
+The ``waiwera-dkr`` script is supplied as part of the Python package.
 Note, you may have to set your environment variable PATH to include where pip installs the ``waiwera-dkr`` script.

 What the ``waiwera-dkr`` script does
 ---------------------------------------